silbinarywolf/proposal-fel/README.md

 ## Goals:

 - A coupled replacement for Twig and SASS, combined into one compiler.
     - We are *not* thinking too hard about JavaScript integration with components yet.
+I have explored embedding [Goja](https://github.com/dop251/goja) and parsing JavaScript with it, so handling `:: javascript` definitions isn't out of the question.
 - Fast and simple analysis of unused CSS selectors and optional optimization.
     - Optimization ideas:
         - Reduce CSS selector string sizes (where not marked for use in JavaScript)